dvrpc/link-docs/docs/getting-started/download-and-use.md

 You can download a GeoJSON of any individual study, which will include both the segments you analyzed, as well as the blobs and buffers that are associated with that project.
 You can do that under the 'actions' button on the left side of the My Studies table.

-You can upload the "segments" geojson back into LINK, if desired.
+You can upload the "segments" GeoJSON back into LINK, if desired.